adoptium/temurin-build/README.md

 temporary_speech_mark_placeholder in the place of any speech marks.

 --clean-git-repo
-clean out any 'bad' local git repo you already have.
+clean out any 'bad' local git repository you already have.

 --create-debug-image
 create a debug-image archive with the debug symbols.